-Vermonters also have some other resources to help pay for dental care, listed here.
+Here are some other resources to help Vermonters pay for dental care.

 Dental Restorative Days: The Vermont Dental Hygienists’ Association hosts annual dental restorative days for the general public.
 Services may include fillings, crowns, bridges, implants and dentures.
 On those days, the association screens patients to see what their needs are, takes necessary x-rays and develops treatment plans.
 Visit the association’s website or call them at 802-288-8903.

-Area Agencies on Aging: For Vermonters over age 60, the Area Agencies on Aging sometimes have financial assistance for dentures or other dental work.
+Area Agencies on Aging: For Vermonters over age 60, the Area Agencies on Aging sometimes have financial help for dentures or other dental work.
 Call 1-800-642-5119 to be connected to your local agency.

 The Independence Fund: The Independence Fund through Opportunities Credit Union provides affordable loans to help Vermonters buy assistive equipment, including dentures.
 For more information and guidelines, call 802-865-3404, ext.
 141.